 The scheme’s materiality and detail aim to reinterpret and assemble aspects of historic Bermondsey within a robust, authentic modernism sensitive to the Victorian and 20th-century contexts.
 Patterns inspired by biscuit moulds are embossed on window reveals, celebrating the heritage of the site.

 The layering of old and new across the site creates a richer sense of place that resonates with its history and demonstrates the possibility of future relevance.

-At the heart of the site, the former biscuit warehouse, constructed in the 1970s, becomes a mixed-use hub, a hybrid building combining retrofit with new residential floors above.
+At the heart of the site, the former biscuit warehouse, becomes a mixed-use hub, a hybrid building combining retrofit with new residential floors above.
 Retaining significant structures was not part of the competition brief but the case was compelling, in terms of both cultural memory and embodied carbon.
 The reimagined factory houses workplace, innovative live/work space, a flexible market exhibition space, and a public roof terrace with panoramic views.

 Meeting the challenge of the Climate Emergency